 It’s vitally important if you suspect your hedgehog is showing signs of potentially going into hibernation to make sure they have an adequate source of heating available to them.

-How do you revive an African Pygmy Hedgehog that’s gone into hibernation?
+How do you revive a hedgehog that’s gone into hibernation?

-Using a heat pad mat is also a good idea but do take care if you are using microwaveable heat pad mats which can be heated up in a microwave as these can get very hot and could burn your hedgehog.
+Using a heat pad mat is also a good idea to gently warm a hedgehog that’s fallen into hibernation, but do take care if you are using microwaveable heat pad mat (which can be heated up in a microwave) as these can get very hot and could burn a hedgehog.
 We would recommend only using a heat pad mat with a thermostat where you can control the temperature.

 Most importantly once the hedgehog has been revived, they will need to be taken to a vet and be assessed, allowing an understanding of the reasons behind them going into hibernation in the first place.

-Do African Pygmy Hedgehogs need to be warm?
-Yes, pygmy hedgehogs need to be warm otherwise if it gets too cold for them, they can go into hibernation and die of hypothermia or starve as they simply have not built up any fat reserves for hibernation.
+Do hedgehogs need to be warm?
+Hedgehogs need to be warm otherwise if it gets too cold for them, they can go into hibernation and die of hypothermia or starve as they simply have not built up any fat reserves for hibernation.

-What temperature is too hot for an African Pygmy Hedgehog?
-Pygmy hedgehogs enjoy temperatures between 72F (22C) to 80F (26.5C), if it gets too hot for a hedgehog they may put their stomachs to the floor and spread their legs out.
+What temperature is too hot for a hedgehog?
+Pet hedgehogs enjoy temperatures between 72F (22C) to 80F (26.5C), if it gets too hot for a hedgehog they may put their stomachs to the floor and spread their legs out.